 Russian Chicken Noodle Soup Recipe with Chicken Meatballs for a Comforting Old-Fashioned Soup

-This Russian chicken noodle soup recipe with chicken meatballs makes my take on one of my Russian family recipes, my Russian grandmother’s chicken noodle soup – with a few tweaks – and it’s another one of our best recipes with meatballs.
+This Russian chicken noodle soup with chicken meatballs recipe makes my take on one of my Russian family recipes, my Russian grandmother’s chicken noodle soup – with a few tweaks – and it’s another one of our best recipes with meatballs.

 It’s an old-fashioned chicken noodle soup – let’s call it a retro soup – but it’s also a comforting soup as only chicken soups made from scratch can be.
 Super easy to make, it comes together quickly, in just 30 minutes or so, and is perfect for easy weeknight meals or weekend lunches.

-The chicken meatballs cook in the soup and thereis no stock to make, the flavour coming from the meatballs and subtle use of spice.
+The chicken meatballs cook in the soup and there is no stock to make, the flavour coming from the meatballs and subtle use of spice.
 It’s also a fantastic soup for leftovers, refrigerating well, and tasting even better the next day.

 While baboushka made her chicken noodle soup in autumn and winter – when she didn’t have big pots of borscht or shchi simmering on the stove – Terence and I have lived in tropical Southeast Asia so long that we eat hot soups year-round.
 Southeast Asians believe hot soups make you perspire, thereby keeping you cool.